Click here to go back to The Three Appeals.

 Easily remembered for their rhyme, oh! what those two words convey… anxiety, fuss, paralysis, struggle and stress – alas, the plight of the secondary English student, or my students, anyway.
 I countered their anxiety with a plight of my own: “If I spend 25-30min reading each of your papers, do you know how many hours of my life that is?”
 Alas, for sympathies that were hardly mutual.

 What were “rules” for those early years of practice were intended to measure progress.
 However, while I did want students to write precisely what they intended to say as concisely as they could say it (the rules), to an audience they knew well enough (usually me, the teacher), I still wanted whatever they actually came up with to be the result of their own choices (voice), in order that the audience couldn’t really object but, rather, might only try to understand.
 The tension here is obvious to anyone who’s been a writer, much less a writing student: what does the audience already know-slash-what is my teacher looking for?
-How do I write to be understood, or to get a good mark?
+As I write to be understood, how do I also write to get a good mark?
 What do I really believe about such-and-such?
 How much do I really know about such-and such?
 From that, what do I have to say that is of interest to me?
 To my audience?
 How can I derive both style and structure that the audience can manage or, further, identify as uniquely mine?
 What is style?
 What is structure?
 Such questions are not only common, they are useful because, in trying to respond, an author is bound to improve that piece of writing.
 The rules, as strictly as I presented them, had more utility than mere grading of papers.

 In any case, by this broader idea that I call “style,” I mean a kind of fingerprint, a unique identifying feature of a piece of writing or, given enough similarly styled pieces, of an author.
 Style being, by nature, a trait more clearly possessed by more experienced authors, I described it to students as a goal that learning writers might aim to reach.
 It’s hardly a new idea, style, but for anyone who’s learning a new thing or really honing a skill for expertise, milestones and measures are always useful to keep in mind.